michaelskoufis/Udacity_SDCND_Submissions/CarND-Advanced_Lane_Lines/writeup.md

 The destination points are selected as the corners of a rectange that includes most of the pixel space in the destination image.

 ![alt text][image16]

+Then, the left lane line is duplicated and it replaces the decimated right lane line.

+![alt text][image25]

+The source points are projected to the destination points below.

+![alt text][image26]

 Then, by computing the transformation matrix, the image is warped successfully using the OpenCV `cv2.getPerspectiveTransform()` and `cv2.warpPerspective()` functions.